neontribe/labelscript/README.md

 ![LabelScript logo](labelscript.png)

-Welcome to **LabelScript**, an Untangled project utilising a Dymo LabelWriter 400 to create an implementation of a 'Logo' like language.
-Created for Untangled 2016.
-Uses JavaScript and a camera.
+Welcome to **LabelScript**, an Untangled 2016 project utilising a Dymo LabelWriter 400 to create an implementation of a 'Logo' like language using JavaScript and a camera.

 # Features